Need some help? Request a call back or call us +44 (0) 203 178 2048

 2. Meet the eligibility requirements: You must meet all the eligibility requirements for a civil partnership visa, including the financial, accommodation, and English language requirements.

-3. Provide additional evidence: You will need to provide additional evidence to show that you are now in a civil partnership.
+3. Provide additional evidence: You must provide evidence to show that you are now in a civil partnership.

-4. Submit your biometric information: You will need to attend a biometric appointment to submit your fingerprints and a photograph.
+4. Submit your biometric information: You must attend a biometric appointment to submit your fingerprints and a photograph.